 Hollow Knight: Voidheart Edition is just the name for the Xbox and PlayStation versions.
 There's virtually no difference between this and the original game except that it comes with all four content packs (instead of needing to download them separately).

 Compared to most of the other games on this list, Hollow Knight is far less whimsical in its tone.
 Looking for a platformer that doesn't look like every color of crayon was thrown at the screen?
-This will be perfect for you.
+This one's for you.

 You can tell a game has been crafted well when tons of people are playing it despite having a name like Record of Lodoss War: Deedlit in Wonder Labyrinth.
 But it's based on an anime series, so I suppose there's no avoiding it.